Coliesa McMillian Cause Of Death: ‘My 600-LB Life’ Subject Suffered Complications Of Weight-Loss Surgery

 When viewers first met the Louisiana mother earlier in the year, she was desperate to turn her health around.
 As The Inquisitr reported at the time, she was barely mobile and relied on her sister to help her get out of bed to use the bathroom.

-During the episode, McMillian said that she was in constant physical and emotional pain, and that food was sometimes the only high point of her day, but that put her in a dangerous cycle of gaining weight and feeling even more pained.
+During the episode, McMillian said that she was in constant physical and emotional pain, and that food was sometimes the only high point of her day.
+However, that put her in a dangerous cycle of gaining weight and feeling even more pained.

 “It’s what makes my days bright, no matter what my life is like,” she said, via Distractify.